 - 1. Engage the tilt support lever, by rotating knob to bring the support lever upward. - 2.
 Lower outboard to rest on the tilt support lever. - 3.
 Disengage the tilt support lever, by raising the outboard off the support lever and rotating the lever down.
-Lower the outboard.
+Lower the outboard a - Tilt support lever